Mark-MDO47/SnowGlobe-TFT-Gizmo/README.md

 ## Go Big 2.1 inch or Go Bigger 2.8 inch Round Display
 [Top](#snowglobe-tft\-gizmo "Top")<br>
 I had previously done some experiments with a round 2.1" display and an ESP32-S3 based board.
 I didn't have any memory problems with displaying successive images.
 I decided to make a Snow Globe from this.
+Also Adafruit has a 2.8" 480x480 display that I am going to try.

+The round 2.1" display version was a big hit! it doesn't have the memory problems that my TFT Gizmo version has.

-See here for my attempts:
+See here for my the story:
 - https://github.com/Mark-MDO47/SnowGlobe-TFT-Gizmo/blob/master/GO_BIG.md

 ## Software - TFT Gizmo